FAQs about COVID-19 vaccination information

 Who can I contact for more information?

-- For enquiries about how medium and large private sector organisations handle personal or health information contact the Office of the Australian Information Commissioner (OAIC) on 1300 363 992 or via its enquiry form.
-OAIC also has a fact sheet about coronavirus vaccinations and employee rights.
+- For enquiries about how medium and large private sector organisations handle personal information or how small businesses and Victorian Public Sector organisations handle Individual Health Identifiers, contact the Office of the Australian Information Commissioner (OAIC) on 1300 363 992 or via its enquiry form.
+OAIC also has a fact sheet about coronavirus vaccinations and employee rights and

 - For enquiries about how Victorian Public Sector organisations or private sector organisations handle health information, contact the Health Complaints Commissioner (HCC) on 1300 582 113 or via its enquiry form.